bulentAkgul/command-evaluator/README.md

 # Command Evaluator

 This is a helper package, and it can't be used independently.
-Its purpose is to evaluate the console commants of **[Packagified Laravel](https://github.com/bulentAkgul/packagified-laravel)** to make sure that they are valid.
+Its purpose is to evaluate the console commands that are shiped with the packages that are part of **[Packagified Laravel](https://github.com/bulentAkgul/packagified-laravel)** to make sure that they are valid.

 ### Packagified Laravel